cryptoparty/handbook/src/chapter_09_using_vpn/03_vpn_on_windows.md

  ![VPN on Windows](vpn_windows_03.jpg)

- 5. The next screen asks us if we want to use our Internet connection or an old-skool phone line to connect to the VPN.
+ 5. The next screen asks us if we want to use our Internet connection or an old-school phone line to connect to the VPN.
 Just choose the first option then.

  ![VPN on Windows](vpn_windows_04.jpg)